aurigma/CCHubSample_WorkflowElements/readme.md

 - `VITE_NOPIMSAMPLE_CCHUB_PUBLICDESIGNID` - a public design ID.
 You can get it through admin panel (Assets > Designs) as explained at https://customerscanvas.com/help/admin-guide/manage-assets/file-manager.html#information
 - `VITE_NOPIMSAMPLE_CCHUB_EDITORMOCKUPID` - a comma-separated list of mockup IDs for the editor.
 You can get ID through admin panel (Assets > Mockups) as explained at https://customerscanvas.com/help/admin-guide/manage-assets/file-manager.html#information
 - `VITE_NOPIMSAMPLE_CCHUB_PREVIEWMOCKUPID` - a comma-separated list of mockup IDs for the preview.
 You can get ID through admin panel (Assets > Mockups) as explained at https://customerscanvas.com/help/admin-guide/manage-assets/file-manager.html#information

+Sample illustrating how to work with Template Editor:

+- `VITE_TEMPLATEEDITOR_CCHUB_PUBLICDESIGNID` - a public design ID to open in Template Editor.

 ### Install and run